Angelica137/resistor-colour-duo/README.md

 # Resistor colour duo

 From Exercism Python track.
-You can find the exercise [here 👉](https://exercism.org/tracks/python/exercises/resistor-color-duo)
+You can find the exercise 👉 [here](https://exercism.org/tracks/python/exercises/resistor-color-duo)

 Create a program so that takes color names as input and outputs a two digit number, even if the input is more than two colors.